- Summary of Our Top 6 Best Web Hosting For Small Business in 2020

 One is Linux or Windows.
 Linux shared hosting is the most popular out there followed by Windows.

 As the name suggests, Linux shared hosting operates on a Linux operating system termed within the server.
 When it comes to server programing language, Linux is considered as the king.

 One of the reasons behind the popularity of Linux is, It is an open-source software operating system and it’s free to use.

 The most popular control panel known as cPanel has a nice user interface.
 You can manage all the aspects of your shared hosting account, like databases, FTP, domains, websites, email, SSL, and many more.

 It supports all content management systems like WordPress, Drupal, Joomla, Magento.
 It allows installing those applications with some mouse clicks.

 As the name suggests, Windows shared hosting operates on Windows operating system termed within the server.
 When it comes to server programing language, Windows is often neglected and rarely used as compared to Linux.

 As I said earlier, Windows shared hosting is specially used for the websites that require Windows-specific applications.
 Like ASP.NET, C#, Microsoft SQL Server (MSSQL), Microsoft Access (MS Access), Visual Basic Development, ASP Classic, and Remote Desktop.

-Windows shared web hosting are costly than Linux because Windows OS is not free.
-Windows hosting control panel is termed as Plesk control panel is the best and the most commonly used Windows hosting.
+Windows shared web hosting is costly than Linux because Windows OS is not free.
+Windows hosting control panel is termed as the Plesk control panel is the best and the most commonly used Windows hosting.

 Now you may have the doubt that which hosting should I purchase?
 Well, my simple answer will be Linux in most of the cases.
 Because it fulfills the most of needs.
 If your website or service requires Windows-specific components, then you can easily go for that.